harrison-ug/first-tinyuka-repo/Readme.txt

-This is the first of the read me
+This is the first of the read me, it talks about how to commitn files